 D.B.
 Kaplan's Deli won the 1977 Great Menu Award from the National Restaurant Association.

 In January of 1990, D.B .
-Kaplan's Deli introduced their jazzy new menu, naming many sandwiches after sports figures; Ham Dunk; The Mike Ditka Show (lots of tongue and always hot); Rye Sandburg (good lookin'); William "Refrigerator" Perry )three-foot, triple-decker); McMahonwich (still a Chicago favorite); Wayne Gretzky (guaranteed to make you score) or the Mike McCaskey (beef and turkey).
-See a lot more crazy dish names on the menu I linked in this article. ── CLICK MENU ─►
+Kaplan's Deli introduced their jazzy new menu, naming many sandwiches after sports figures; Ham Dunk; The Mike Ditka Show (lots of tongue and always hot); Rye Sandburg (good lookin'); William "Refrigerator" Perry )three-foot, triple-decker); McMahonwich (still a Chicago favorite); Wayne Gretzky (guaranteed to make you score), or Mike McCaskey (beef and turkey).
+See many crazy dish names on the menu I linked in this article. ── CLICK MENU ─►

 It was a more innocent, sillier, and arguably more fun time for creative restaurateurs.
 Sadly, D.B.
 Kaplan's closed in 1995.
-Kaplan's "lost their lease," which usually means that Water Tower Tower tried to raise the rent or the percentage of sales they get, or both.
+Kaplan's "lost their lease," meaning that Water Tower Tower tried to raise the rent, the percentage of sales they get, or both.

 In 1986 Larry and Mark Levy opened "Mrs. Levy's Deli," named after mama Levy, in what was then named the Sears Tower.
 After D.B.
 Kaplan's closed in 1995.
 Mrs. Levy's Deli closed in 2006.